Rynebenson/CodeTest/README.md

   `npm install`

-Open another tab in your terminal.
-Make sure you are back in the root directory before you clone the server.

-Now clone the server into the directory.
+Now open the second tab and run these commands to clone the server repository and install it's dependencies.

   `git clone https://github.com/Rynebenson/FranksCodeTestAPI.git`